fmaussion/fmaussion.github.io/posts/iceland_trek/03_day.md

 Black Forest much more to the North (orange line) than Dieter Graser did in 2006 (pink).
 We found it basically impossible to cross at the location suggested by both tracks, unless maybe by chance.
-Our solution (walking at least 1km North than the suggested track) turned out to be quite good.
+Our solution (walking at least 1km further north than the suggested track) turned out to be quite good.

 However, our route through the Black Forest might not be the best choice for the glacier passage to Grænalón.
 In hindsight we discussed potential routes passing way further south, avoiding the area completely.
 However, it’s worth to point out that a passage in the South necessitates redirecting northward behind the Black Forest in order to reach Grænalón.
 This passage leads through heavily crevassed sections in which crevasses mostly lie perpendicular to the track direction.
 We recommend to check Bing maps (yes, Bing maps, not Google, the latter is not up to date and the images are of inferior quality) for the current state of the glacier when you plan your trip.
 The satellite images show very clearly the direction of crevasses and the state of the Black Forest.
 And no, we hadn’t checked these images before our trip.
 But on the other hand we’re not sure we would’ve changed anything if we had, due to discussed reasons.
 A possibly much easier alternative might have been to change the itinerary and aim for leaving the glacier somewhere close to the GPS coordinates 64° 6.220'N, 17° 21.285'W. We would’ve missed Grænalón (but hey, it’s only a puddle now anyway) but we could’ve without problems headed north through Núpsá valley to hit the normal track again.
 Oh - and we wouldn’t have had to deal with the glacier river.